Skip to main content

 The trap closes around year five for most therapists, year seven for most lawyers, year ten for most consultants.
 The numbers vary; the shape does not.
 You filled the practice; the practice now runs you.

-The four moves are not "build a course on the side."
+The Sprint is not "build a course on the side."
 Most courses fail because they were built without infrastructure underneath them.
 The course is the product.
 The infrastructure is what fills it.
 Most consultants try the first half.
 The second half is what makes the difference.

-The four moves are also not "leave hourly work behind."
-Most solo experts run the productised offer alongside hourly work for six to twelve months.
+The Sprint is also not "leave hourly work behind."
+Most business owners run the productised offer alongside hourly work for six to twelve months.
 The income mix shifts as the offer fills.
 The choice of when to stop hourly is yours.

 What it costs to wait